Calcium cyanamide: Production

+Calcium cyanamide can also be made by calcining calcium cyanate at 800°C. This process is used by amateur chemists as it can be made from more accessible chemicals (calcium cyanate can be made from urea and calcium oxide via the intermediate cyanuric acid).

 It crystallizes in hexagonal crystal system with space group R3m and lattice constants a = 3.67 Å, c = 14.85 Å.

 Uses

 The main use of calcium cyanamide is in agriculture as a fertilizer.
-In contact with water, it decomposes and liberates ammonia:
+In contact with water, it hydrolyses into hydrogen cyanamide which decomposes and liberates ammonia: